 Want even more Oysters in Galway?
 Us too!
 Welcome to the oldest oyster festival in the world and the most internationally recognised Irish festival after St Patrick’s Day.
 Deemed one of Europe’s longest-running food extravaganzas, the Galway International Oyster & Seafood Festival was launched in September 1954 by Brian Collins, the manager of the Great Southern Hotel (now called Hotel Meyrick).
 That year just 34 guests attended the first Oyster Festival Banquet and feasted on several dozen oysters each.
-These days, the event is one of the biggest on Ireland’s social calendar, drawing more than 22,000 visitors in 2012 who gleefully downed tons of the famous native Galway Oysters.
+These days, the event is one of the biggest on Ireland’s social calendar, drawing big numbers who gleefully down tons of the famous native Galway Oysters.

 For more info: Galway Oyster Festival